Probate Timeline California: A Step-by-Step Guide

 If there are no complications, this phase takes 1 to 3 months.
 Complex estates with tax issues, property sales, or litigation can spend 6 to 12 additional months in this phase.

-Months 9-12: Petition for Final Distribution
+Months 9-12: Filing the Petition for Final Distribution

 When all debts are paid, taxes are filed, and the estate is ready to close, the executor files a Petition for Final Distribution (Form DE-350) with the court.
 This petition includes: